Demographics of Rawalpindi District: 1901 census

+1911 census

 1941 census

 According to the 1941 Indian census Muslims numbered around 628,913, at 80% of the total population, while Hindus and Sikhs numbered 82,178 (10.50%) and 64,127 (8.17%) respectively.

 After independence

 The predominantly Muslim population supported the Muslim League and Pakistan Movement.

 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Rawalpindi District.
 Kashmir and other areas arrived in Rawalpindi.